 The Devil’s Delight is the best of the lot (actually, I haven’t tried Charm Offensive) because the scent is distinctively unique and pleasantly sweet.

-According to Billy Jealousy, the Devil’s Delight has hints of black pepper, coffee, lavender, orange, sandalwood, and vanilla.
+According to Billy Jealousy, the Devil’s Delight uses a mixture of natural ingredients that together gives off hints of black pepper, coffee, lavender, orange, sandalwood, and vanilla.

 I’ll admit I wasn’t keen on getting it at first because of the “black pepper” and “coffee” notes.

 I drink coffee every day and I use freshly ground black pepper in my cooking all the time, so of course I wouldn’t want my beautifully grown beard smelling like food!